smalltalk-ai/botpress-messenger/README.md

 ##### 5. Validate and Connect!

-To see in details how to configure completly this module, videos are available on our [Youtube Channel](https://www.youtube.com/c/botpress)
+> **Tip:** To see in details how to configure completly this module, videos are available on our [Youtube Channel](https://www.youtube.com/c/botpress)

 ## Features